-(1) The SRO is Statewide;

-(2) The SRO has experience in providing start-up and capacity-building training to residents and resident organizations; and

-(3) Public housing residents representing different geographical locations in the State must comprise the majority of the Board of Directors.

-(C) Resident Management and Business Development (RMBD).

-(1) Eligible applicants.
-Site-Based Resident Associations (RAs) and CityWide Resident Organizations (CWROs).
-If you are an RA that is a beneficiary or recipient of proposed grant activities by a CWRO, then you cannot also apply under this category.
+- (1) The SRO is Statewide; - (2) The SRO has experience in providing start-up and capacity-building training to residents and resident organizations; and - (3) Public housing residents representing different geographical locations in the State must comprise the majority of the Board of Directors. - (C) Resident Management and Business Development (RMBD). - (1) Eligible applicants.
+Site-Based Resident Associations (RAs), Tribes/TDHEs that partner with Tribal ROs or Tribal RMCs and City-Wide Resident Organizations (CWROs).
+If you are an RA/RO that is a beneficiary or recipient of proposed grant activities by a CWRO/TDHE, then you cannot also apply under this category.
 You may only submit one application under this funding category.

 (2) Eligible participants.
-At least 75 percent of the persons participating and receiving benefits from RMBD activities must be residents of conventional public housing; any other persons (up to 25 percent per grantee) participating or receiving benefits from these programs must be recipients of Section 8 assistance.
-In addition, you must provide a certification that at least 51 percent of those served by your proposed activities are residents affected by welfare reform.
+Program participants must be residents of conventional public housing.
+You must provide a certification that at least 51 percent of those served by your proposed activities are residents affected by welfare reform.